Bravotic/string-analyzer/README.md

 YOU CANNOT USE ANY STRING LIBRARIES (std::string, String, etc)
 ```

-The program is written in only x86 assembly for linux, and is heavily commented for others who want to learn.
+The program is written in only x86 assembly for Linux, and is heavily commented for others who want to learn.

 To build the string analyzer, simply type `make`, to build for debug you can type `make debug`, and as always `make clean` to clean the workspace.
-Requres both `nasm` and `ld` to be installed for building, although they may already be installed, they are rather common build tools.
+Requires both `nasm` and `ld` to be installed for building, although they may already be installed, they are rather common build tools.